JuanPabloDiaz/weather/README.md

 ## Description 💡

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
 The goal was to build a Local Weather with React.
+[Learn more](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/show-the-local-weather)

 <div align="center">